dgwalder/Dominos/README.md

 		- determines whether a player has doubleSix
 	 	- called at the start of every game
 		- player with double six automatically begins the game

+	---------
+	Possible Additions
+	- store the dominos using a sorted list
+		- when the dominos are dealt to the player, sort the list according to highest sum, therefore allowing you to play the highest sum domino which is available first

-	- deadDoubleInHand
+	- method: deadDoubleInHand
 		- method determines if a player has a deadDouble in their hand

-	- getNumDoublesRemaining
+	- method: getNumDoublesRemaining
 		- method which returns the number of doubles remaining in a players hand

-	---------
-	Pending Additions
-	- store the dominos using a list
-		- when the dominos are dealt to the player, sort the list according to highest sum, therefore allowing you to play the highest sum domino which is available first

 GameModel Class